-What is Remote Desktop?
+What is Remote Desktop (RDP)?

 It doesn’t matter if the computer is in the same building, or thousands of miles away, you can easily connect to and use it as if you were physically there.
-All you need is a Remote Desktop tool or software, and some popular ones include Netviewer, LogMeIn, Teamviewer, Citrix, and Apple Screen Sharing.
+All you need is a Remote Desktop tool or software, and some popular ones include RealVNC, Netviewer, LogMeIn, Teamviewer, Citrix, and Apple Screen Sharing.

 What is a VPN?

-A VPN is much different when compared to RDP.
+A VPN is much different as compared to RDP.
 While using a VPN service, your device connects to a VPN server.
 You cannot directly control the VPN server, which is the case with a Remote Desktop.
 A VPN acts like a tunnel for your communications and allows you to change your IP address so that you can remain secure and anonymous online.

 When connected to a VPN, you continue to use your device instead of an external one.
 However, your device stays protected against a plethora of online threats, and your virtual location changes which bring other advantages.